Bordered manifolds with torus boundary and the link surgery formula: The link surgery complex of the Hopf link

 extended linearly by sending $\scV_1$ to $\scU_1$ and $\scV_2$ to $\scU_2$.

 Up to an overall chain homotopy intertwining $\bF[\scV_1,\scV_2]$ and $\bF[\scU_1,\scU_2]$, there are two choices for a graded null-homotopy of the map $E$.
 These are the maps:

-This is observed since $H_1$ and $H_2$ are easily checked to be valid homotopies, and up to chain homotopy, there is exactly one non-trivial $+1$ graded map from $\cC/(\scU_1-1,\scU_2-1)$ to $\cC/(\scV_1-1,\scV_2-1)$.
+To prove this, we first observe that $H_1$ and $H_2$ are easily checked to be valid homotopies.
+Any other valid homotopy will differ from $H_1$ by a $+1$ graded chain map from $\cC/(\scU_1-1,\scU_2-1)$ to $\cC/(\scV_1-1,\scV_2-1)$.
+However, it is easily checked that up to chain homotopy, there is exactly one non-zero $+1$ graded map from $\cC/(\scU_1-1,\scU_2-1)$ to $\cC/(\scV_1-1,\scV_2-1)$ which sends $\scV_i$ to $\scU_i$.
 This is the map which sends $\ve{c}$ to $\ve{d}$, sends $\scV_i$ to $\scU_i$, and vanishes on other generators.
+Adding this map to $H_1$ yields $H_2$.
 Hence, $H_1$ and $H_2$ are the only possible choices, up to further homotopy.
-We prove in the subsequent Lemma~\ref{lem:length-2-map-Hopf} that $H_1$ is not a valid choice, due to other formal properties of the hypercube, and hence the length 2 map of the surgery hypercube is $H_2$. \end{proof}
+We prove in the subsequent Lemma~\ref{lem:length-2-map-Hopf} that $H_1$ is not a valid choice when we use the arc system $\scA_{\a\a}$, and hence the length 2 map of the surgery hypercube is $H_2$. \end{proof}

-We consider a point $p\in \a$, which we use to define a map $A_p$, counting disks weighted by the difference in multiplicities on the two sides of the point $p$.
-Note that the map $A_p$ may be identified with the relative homology map of \cite{ZemGraphTQFT}*{Section~5} if we pick a path $\lambda$ which connects a basepoint on $L_1$ to a basepoint on $L_2$ and satisfies $\lambda\cap \a=\{p\}$.
+We let $(S^2,\a,\b,\{w_1,w_2\}, \{z_1,z_2\})$ be the diagram shown in Figure~\ref{fig:11}, and we $p\in \a$ for the point shown therein.
+We use define a map $A_p$ by counting disks weighted by the difference in multiplicities on the two sides of the point $p$.
+Note that the map $A_p$ may be identified with the relative homology map considered in Section~\ref{sec:relative-homology-actions} if we pick a path $\lambda$ which connects a basepoint on $L_1$ to a basepoint on $L_2$ and satisfies $\lambda\cap \a=\{p\}$.

 The map $A_p$ is defined on $\cCFL(H)$, and is easily computed by counting holomorphic bigons to be given by the formula